m-sgstyb/thesisTemplate-uniOfOxford/README.md

 In Skim, the sync setting should be enabled.
 Go to preferences (`Cmd` + `,`), navigate to the sync tab and check that it has Sublime Text as the preset in PDF-Tex sync support.

 When the PDF is compiled in Skim, you can use `Cmd` + `Shift` + click in a location in the PDF and it will take you directly to the source location in Sublime Text for editing.

+### Working on and off-line
+Manually working on and offline can be a headache.
+The University of Oxford offers Professionsl Overleaf memberships to its members, which includes GitHub sync.
+This makes the work between online and offline editing of the thesis seamless with systematic version control updates.
+If you are basing your thesis on this template for another university, check if you have this option.

+See the documentation for this integration [here](https://docs.overleaf.com/integrations-and-add-ons/git-integration-and-github-synchronization/github) if you want to set this up!

 ### Additional notes - svg files
 Generally, adding png or pdf files as images for figures is easy with `\includegraphics` command.
 However, if needed, svg files may be added with the svg package.
 I have included in the preamble of this template the following: